Hijran Huseynova

-Hijran Kamran qizi Huseynova (Hicrən Hüseynova Kamran qızı; born August 13, 1955) is a professor and an Azerbaijani politician serving as the Chairwoman of the State Committee for Family, Women and Children Affairs of Azerbaijan Republic.
+Hijran Kamran qizi Huseynova (Hicrən Hüseynova Kamran qızı; born 13 August 1955) is a professor and an Azerbaijani politician, serving as the Chairwoman of the State Committee for Family, Women and Children Affairs of Azerbaijan Republic.

-Early life
+Biography

 Hijran Huseynova was born in 1955 in the city of Baku.
 After completing her secondary education in 1972, Huseynova studied at the Department of History of Azerbaijan State University in Baku from 1972 to 1977.
 In 1977–1988, she worked as the History teacher at secondary school No. 189 in Baku.

-In 1985, she obtained a PhD in History and in 2001, PhD in Political Science.
+In 1985, she obtained a PhD in History from Baku State University and in 2001, a PhD in Political Science.
 Since 1988, she has taught at Azerbaijan State University.
-From 2006 she is the professor and director of Department of Diplomacy and Modern Integration Processes of Azerbaijan State University.
+From 2006, she is the professor and director of the Department of Diplomacy and Modern Integration Processes of Azerbaijan State University.

-Political career

-Hijran Huseynova started her working career as a teacher in a public secondary school #189.
-During this time she was nominated and awarded the medal "Best Young Teacher of Azerbaijan Republic".

-In 1978 she became the postgraduate student and at the same time started to teach at the Oriental Studies and History departments of Baku State University.
-In 1985 she got her PhD in political history and in 1992 she became an associate professor of the International Relations Department.
-She taught the following courses: History of International Relations, The process of the modern integration, Lobbying and Diaspora in the international relations.
-She was elected as a permanent member of the Scientific Council of the Baku State University.
-Since 1996 she had become a leading participant of the International Program TEMPUS TASCIS and gave lectures in France and Italy.
-She promoted the close collaboration between universities of Azerbaijan and France.

-During 1998-1999 Hijran Huseynova participated at the Congress of Azerbaijan youth and Azerbaijan women.